cseelye/dev-environment/windows-setup.md

 The FIRST place a config value is found, it will be used (later values do not override earlier values).
 This means that you can specify options on the commandline to override values in your config file.
 It also means that your config file should be written with the most specific host matching options at the top, to the least specific on the bottom.

 ## SSH Without Password
-If you want to configure some servers to be able to SSH without typing a password, for instance to enable remote development, you need to copy your SSH key into the `authorized_keys` file on the server.
+If you want to configure some servers to be able to SSH without typing a password, for instance to enable remote development with VS Code, you need to copy your SSH key into the `authorized_keys` file on the server.
 The ssh-copy-id command does this for you:
 ```
 ssh-copy-id -i ~/.ssh/id_ed25519.pub username@server_ip
 ```